AlfredoDiodati/et_al./docs/MATRIX_DOCUMENTATION.md

 ### Matrix multiply
 `mat_mul` is a thin wrapper around `cblas_?gemm` (`sgemm` or `dgemm`, selected by `MAT_DOUBLE`).
 It validates shapes, allocates the output with `mat_new`, and calls into OpenBLAS with `CblasRowMajor` and `lda`/`ldb`/`ldc` taken from each operand's `stride`, so strided views pass through without a copy.
 All cache blocking, register tiling, and SIMD micro-kernel selection is OpenBLAS's responsibility - this project does not attempt to match it with hand-written C.

-This replaces a hand-rolled AVX2 tiled kernel (32x32 tiles, panel packing, a 12-accumulator 2-j-vector micro-kernel with software prefetch, OpenMP-parallelised above an empirically measured breakeven size) that topped out at 62-81% of OpenBLAS's throughput at 256x256 and above.
-Its full implementation history and measurement methodology are preserved in git history up to the `pre-openblas` tag, for reference if the dependency is ever reconsidered.
+See the corresponding pitfall in `README.md` ("Do not hand-write a kernel for something OpenBLAS already provides") for why this project does not maintain its own tiled/vectorized matmul kernel alongside this wrapper.

 ### Compiler flags
 `-ffast-math` lets the compiler reorder floating-point operations, which is required to generate wide CPU instructions for many loops. `-march=native` tells the compiler to use the full instruction set of the machine it is running on rather than a conservative baseline.
 These flags apply only to this project's own kernels (element-wise ops, reductions); OpenBLAS is prebuilt and separately optimized, and unaffected by them.

 ### Benchmark results

-Measured post-migration with `bench/bench.py` (float32, both C and NumPy using pre-allocated output buffers):
+Measured with `bench/bench_matmul.py` (float32, both C and NumPy using pre-allocated output buffers):

 | Shape | C ms | NumPy ms | C GF/s | NumPy GF/s | max err |
 |---|---|---|---|---|---|